eric-s-s/dice-tables/README.md

 all dice classes are children of ProtoDie.  they all require the same methods as ProtoDie and use them for hash and comparison.
-There are no setter methods for dice.  they should be treated as immutable values.  if two dice are ==, their hash value will be ==.  so
+There are no setter methods for dice.  they should be treated as immutable event_keys.  if two dice are ==, their hash value will be ==.  so
 ```
 In [2]: x = dt.Die(6)